robotic-vision-lab/Few-Shot-Fruit-Segmentation-Via-Transfer-Learning/README.md

 Fruit Segmentation via Transfer Learning](https://arxiv.org/pdf/2405.02556)."
 Our light-weight three-branch decoder effectively learns task specific boundaries enabling knowledge transfer of learned shapes and boundaries between tasks.
-By leveraging pre-trained neural networks, we show that accurate semantic segmentation of fruit in the field can be achieved with only a few labeled images.
+By leveraging pre-trained neural networks, we demonstrate that accurate semantic segmentation of fruit in the field can be achieved with only a few labeled images.
 In addition, we show that models with pre-training learn to distinguish between fruit still on the trees and fruit that have fallen on the